mvneerven/xo/md/exo/validation.md

 # Validation

-By default, ExoForm uses HTML5 validations
+By default, XO form uses HTML5 validations

-You can specify inline validation mode as follows, in the root node of the ExoForm schema:
+You can specify inline validation mode as follows, in the root node of the XO form schema:

 ```json
 {